remotivelabs.broker

 • max: Maximum allowed value.

-• factor: Multiplication faction used for encoding and decoding value in frame.
+• factor: Multiplication factor used for encoding and decoding the value in the frame.

 name: str